RedisGears/RedisGears/docs/runtime.md

 * `aggregate`
 * `aggregateby`

-Any attempt to create a `gearsFuture` outside of those steps will results in exception.
+An attempt to create a `gearsFuture` object outside of the supported contexts will result in an exception.

 **Examples**